 Thanks for visiting.

-Today marks the Phase 1 launch of 123Genetix, a new non-profit organization created to advance rare disease research and transform the lives of those affected by rare diseases around the globe.
+Today marks the Phase 1 launch of 123Genetix, a new social enterprise created to advance rare disease research and transform the lives of those affected by rare diseases around the globe.
 123Genetix is introducing its proprietary predictive computer models of rare disease biology to empower medical researchers to discover potential new research directions that may identify disease specific biomarkers that can lead to new and effective treatments for various rare diseases.
 The company’s advanced deep learning technology will be made available free of charge to not-for-profit researchers and organizations.

 “We passionately believe the time is right for our transformative platform technology and a novel approach to empower rare disease research and improve the lives of families affected by rare diseases.
 At this time we are looking to create awareness for 123Genetix and our technology solution as we continue to forge relationships with relevant medical researchers and organizations.
 Our Phase 1 launch includes our website and blog at www.123genetix.com, as well as the use of Twitter and Facebook.
 I urge anyone interested in rare disease research to follow our social media accounts.
 A more formal launch of our not-for-profit technology solution will take place in about three months.” - Dr. Wayne Danter, Chief Science Officer and founder